open-metadata/lookml-sample/README.md

 # lookml-sample

-Sample LookML files used for testing
+Sample LookML files used for testing.
+These are made up.